Scalable Video Object Segmentation with Identification Mechanism: Revisit Previous VOS Solutions

 All the videos are firstly down-sampled to 480p resolution, and the cropped window size is 465$\times$ 465.
 For optimization, we adopt the AdamW~\cite{adamw} optimizer and the sequential training strategy~\cite{cfbi}, whose sequence length is set to 5.
 The loss function is a 0.5:0.5 combination of bootstrapped cross-entropy loss and soft Jaccard loss~\cite{nowozin2014optimal}.
 For stabilizing the training, the statistics of BN~\cite{bn} modules and the first two stages in the encoder are frozen, and Exponential Moving Average (EMA)~\cite{polyak1992acceleration} is used.
 Besides, we apply stochastic depth~\cite{huang2016deep} to the self-attention and the feed-forward modules in S-LSTT.

-The batch size is 16 and distributed on 4 Tesla V100 GPUs.
+The batch size is 16 and distributed to 4 Tesla V100 GPUs.
 For pre-training, we use an initial learning rate of $4\times10^{-4}$ and a weight decay of $0.03$ for 100,000 steps.
-For main training, the initial learning rate is set to $2\times10^{-4}$, and the weight decay is $0.07$.
-In addition, the training steps are 100,000 for YouTube-VOS and 50,000 for DAVIS.
+For main training, the initial learning rate is $2\times10^{-4}$, the weight decay is $0.07$, and the training steps are 100,000/50,000 for YouTube-VOS/DAVIS.
 To relieve over-fitting, the initial learning rate of encoders is reduced to a 0.1 scale of other network parts.
 All the learning rates gradually decay to $2\times10^{-5}$ in a polynomial manner~\cite{cfbi}.
-For evaluation, only 1 Tesla V100 GPU is used, and the scales used in test-time multi-scale augmentation are $\{1.2, 1.3, 1.4\}\times 480p$.
+1 Tesla V100 GPU is used for evaluation, and the scales used in test-time multi-scale augmentation are $\{1.2, 1.3, 1.4\}\times 480p$.